Australian Competition and Consumer Commission

 The Australian Competition and Consumer Commission (ACCC) is the chief competition regulator of the Government of Australia, located within the Department of the Treasury.
 It was established in 1995 with the amalgamation of the Australian Trade Practices Commission and the Prices Surveillance Authority to administer the Trade Practices Act 1974, which was replaced by the Competition and Consumer Act 2010 on 1 January 2011.
-The ACCC's mandate is to protect consumer rights and business rights and obligations, to perform industry regulation and price monitoring, and to prevent illegal anti-competitive behaviour.
+The ACCC's mandate is to protect consumer rights, business rights and obligations, to perform industry regulation and price monitoring, and to prevent illegal anti-competitive behaviour.

 Historical origins

-The ACCC's deeper origins are found in the Restrictive Trade Practices Act of Sir Garfield Barwick, Attorney-General in the Liberal Government of Sir Robert Menzies in 1965.
-Opponents derided Barwick's Trade Practices Act 1965 as "ineffectual".
+The ACCC's deeper origins are found in the Restrictive Trade Practices Act 1965 of Sir Garfield Barwick, Attorney-General in the Liberal government of Sir Robert Menzies in 1965.

-(The Act) did not declare any practices illegal ipso facto, but only did so after detailed investigation by the Trade Practices Commissioner.
-There were so many restrictive practices reported to the Commissioner, and the investigations were so prolonged, that one cynic remarked that at the (then) current rate of progress, it would take a hundred years to examine them all!

 Though recognised as a failure, Barwick's legislation established in Australian law "the principle of legislative coverage of trade practices".
 The area badly needed reform.
-Lionel Murphy, the Attorney-General in the Whitlam Labor Government, solicited the advice of the economist and business commentator, Professor Ted Wheelwright.
+Lionel Murphy, the Attorney-General in the Whitlam Labor government, solicited the advice of the economist and business commentator, Professor Ted Wheelwright.
 In April 1973, Wheelwright produced a report for Murphy which became the blueprint of new legislation.
 He recommended, among other things, that the Act be clearly focused on protecting the consumer.